Allowable Blood Loss Calculator

 The allowable blood loss calculation is an essential part of the pre-surgery routine.
-It estimates how much blood can a patient lose before reaching a dangerously low level of hemoglobin.
-In this article, you can find information on what's the maximum allowable blood loss and what formula we use.
+It estimates how much blood a patient can lose before reaching a dangerously low level of hemoglobin.
+In this article, you can find information on what is the maximum allowable blood loss and what formula we use.

 sex/age categoryof the patient – the calculator uses several different coordinates, whether they're a newborn baby or an adolescent male.

 weightin the preferred unit – our calculator converts it to kilograms by itself.

 hemoglobin(Hgb) level in g/dL.